Skip to content

 We are committed to upholding the laws and regulations that apply to our products and services around the world and will not tolerate or condone human trafficking or slavery in any part of our global organization.
 Haemonetics maintains several policies and practices that reinforce this commitment across our organization, including:

-1Code of Conduct – This document outlines Haemonetics’ commitment to conduct business in a manner that respects human rights, including prohibiting any practices (by the Company or any third party) that allow forced labor, child labor or human trafficking.
+• Code of Conduct – This document outlines Haemonetics’ commitment to conduct business in a manner that respects human rights, including prohibiting any practices (by the Company or any third party) that allow forced labor, child labor or human trafficking.
 Any person or entity that works on Haemonetics’ behalf is expected to follow our Code of Conduct, including members of our board of directors, executive officers, employees, vendors and other third parties.

-2Global Anti-Human Trafficking Policy – This policy articulates our commitment to a work environment that is free from human trafficking and slavery, including forced labor and unlawful child labor.
-The policy prohibits Haemonetics employees, contractors, contract manufacturers, subcontractors, suppliers, vendors, distributors, agents and any other third party partners from engaging in slavery or human trafficking activities.
-These activities include, but are not limited to, engaging in sex trafficking, procuring commercial sex acts (even if this practice is legal in the jurisdiction where it transpires), using force, fraud, or coercion to subject a person to involuntary servitude or obtaining labor from a person by threats of serious harm to that person or another person or engaging in any other practices related to trafficking in persons.
+• Global Anti-Human Trafficking Policy – This policy articulates our commitment to a work environment that is free from slavery and human trafficking, including forced labor and unlawful child labor.The policy prohibits Haemonetics employees, suppliers, distributors and other third-party partners from engaging in slavery or human trafficking activities.
+These activities include, but are not limited to, engaging in sex trafficking, procuring commercial sex acts (even if this practice is legal in the jurisdiction where it transpires), using force, fraud, or coercion to subject a person to involuntary servitude, obtaining labor from a person by threats of serious harm to that person or another person or engaging in any other practices related to trafficking in persons.

-4. Reporting Concerns – Our Code of Conduct and Global Anti-Human Trafficking Policy each specify that our employees, vendors and any third parties who work on Haemonetics’ behalf have a responsibility to speak up if they see or suspect a violation of our Code of Conduct, the law, our policies or our ethical standards, including with respect to human trafficking and slavery.
-These documents outline multiple resources available if such persons have questions or want to report a concern, including Haemonetics' Integrity Helpline that is available 24 hours a day, seven days a week by phone or online.
+• Reporting Concerns – Our Code of Conduct and Global Anti-Human Trafficking Policy each specify that our employees, vendors and any third parties who work on Haemonetics’ behalf have a responsibility to speak up if they see or suspect a violation of the law or Haemonetics policies with respect to human trafficking and slavery.
+These documents outline multiple resources available if such persons have questions or want to report a concern, including Haemonetics’ Integrity Helpline that is available 24 hours a day, seven days a week by phone or online.
 Haemonetics’ Integrity Helpline is managed by an independent third party.
-Reports can be submitted in most languages and have the option to remain anonymous.
+Reports can be submitted in most languages and offers the possibility to remain anonymous (except in the rare cases where local law prohibits it).

 Supplier Adherence to our Values